Toplou Monastery

-Toplou Monastery (Μονή Τοπλού) is a currently active monastery located in a semi-arid area of the Lasithi regional unit, on the eastern part of the island of Crete in Greece.
-It is about 6 km north of Palekastro and 85 km east of Agios Nikolaos.
-It is at the base of the Itanos promontory from which Cape Sidero, the easternmost point of Crete, projects to the northeast.
+The Toplou Monastery (Μονή Τοπλού) is a Greek Orthodox monastery located in a semi-arid area of the Lasithi region, on the eastern part of the island of Crete, Greece.
+Situated approximately 6 km north of Palekastro and 85 km east of Agios Nikolaos, it is at the base of the Itanos promontory from which Cape Sidero, the easternmost point of Crete, projects to the northeast.
 The nearest settlements are Sitia to the west and Palaikastro to the southeast; otherwise, the entire promontory is uninhabited except for the modern military reservation at the tip of the cape.
-In the political structure of Greece, the monastery has been assigned the settlement (oikismos) of Toplou, which it had before 2011, but was validated again in the redivision of 2011.
-The full civic classification beyond Toplou from 2011 in ascending order is: local community (topike koinoteta) Palaikastro, municipal unit (demotike enoteta) Itanos, municipality (demos) Siteia, regional unit (periphereiake enoteta) Lasithi, region (periphereia) Crete.

-Believed to have been founded as early as the 14th century, the monastery was placed on the upper southern slope of Moni Toplou Gorge (named after it), a tortuous, geologically and ecologically interesting ravine exiting into the Sea of Crete through a boulder-strewn declivity called "the Abbott's Beach" (he paralia tou hegoumenou).
+Believed to have been founded in the 14th century, the monastery was placed on the upper southern slope of Moni Toplou Gorge (named after it), a tortuous, geologically and ecologically interesting ravine exiting into the Sea of Crete through a boulder-strewn declivity called "the Abbott's Beach" (he paralia tou hegoumenou).
+(Note: A secret passage led from the monastery through a cave into the ravine providing hidden access and escape.
+The German discovery of its use as a radio station by the resistance in World War II led to dire consequences for the monks.)
 Today the ravine is one of the reasons why the whole area has been incorporated into Sitia Geopark.
 The original placement was made near a copious spring draining into the gorge, now the site of a windmill-driven pump raising water out of the water table below.